AyushTiwari25/Human_Resouese-Analytics-Project/README.md

 ## 📚 **Conclusion**
 Through this HR Analytics project, we gained valuable insights into employee attrition.
 The analysis highlights the importance of understanding employee demographics and job satisfaction, providing actionable recommendations to improve retention.

----

-Feel free to customize any part of this template further to match your style and preferences!